 They compound the problem by initiating preferences in school admissions and job hiring based on skin color…which, technically, makes them racists?
 Or ethnicists?
 Or just stupid?

-My favorite pilot my second tour in Vietnam claimed to be Irish, further confusing me about the difference between race and ethnicity.
+My favorite pilot and roommate (my second tour in Vietnam) claimed to be Irish, further confusing me about the difference between race and ethnicity.

 I trusted him with my life to get us off and back on an aircraft carrier (sometimes in the middle of the night) while I ran the electronics in the back (think Goose in the movie Top Gun).
 I couldn’t say that for some of the non-Irish pilots and managed to avoid flying with them.